reflectoring/reflectoring.github.io/content/blog/2022/2022-06-30-configuring-cors-with-spring.md

 ### Configure CORS using @CrossOrigin

-Here we will look at various ways in which our client application will be able to access the server resources without throwing CORS errors
+Here we will look at various ways in which our client application will be able to access the server resource without throwing CORS errors.

 #### Defining @CrossOrigin at the class level